g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 An online banking application adopts multi-service deployment to update its various services, such as account management, payments, and transactions.
 Each service can be updated independently, allowing the application to remain operational while updates are applied.
 This approach helps minimize disruptions and ensures that users can continue to access the application without interruption.

 ## Benefits and Challenges of Blue Green Deployment
-Blue-green deployment offers several advantages and brings forth certain challenges.
-Understanding these aspects is crucial for organizations considering adopting this deployment strategy.
-Let's explore the benefits and challenges of blue-green deployment, along with examples where necessary:
+Blue-green deployment has a number of benefits but also presents some difficulties.
+It is imperative that enterprises contemplating the use of this deployment approach comprehend these facets.
+Let's examine the advantages and difficulties of blue-green deployment, providing examples where needed:

 ### Benefits of Blue Green Deployment
 The following are the benefits of blue-green deployment:

-* Have a System on Standby:Blue-green deployment ensures that there is always a fully operational system (blue) ready to serve as a backup.
-This standby system provides a safety net in case of unexpected failures or issues with the active system (green).
+* Maintain a Standby System: A fully functional system (blue) is always available to act as a backup thanks to blue-green deployment.
+In the event that the active system experiences unanticipated problems or malfunctions, this backup system offers a safety net (green).

 For example:
 A banking application employs blue-green deployment to ensure continuous availability of its services.
 The blue environment serves as the standby system, ready to take over if the green environment experiences any technical issues.
 This ensures that customers can access their accounts and conduct transactions without interruption.

-* Roll Back to Previous Versions Immediately: Blue-green deployment allows for quick rollback to a previous version in case of issues with the new deployment.
-This capability ensures that any issues can be addressed promptly, minimizing the impact on users.
+*

 For example:
 A video streaming platform rolls out a new feature using blue-green deployment.
 However, users encounter playback issues with the new feature.
 The development team quickly rolls back to the previous version (blue), restoring normal playback functionality for users.